 Although these methods have been reviewed and tested over time by the industry, specific results may vary because standardized reference materials (or controls) are not readily available for seed health testing.

 Information on verifying test performance and restrictions on use is provided in the section titled Sensitivity and Restrictions on Use or Restrictions on Use.
 A spiking control is often recommended to verify that the ability of the seed health test to detect the target organism (fungi, bacteria and viruses) is not inhibited by routine disinfestation/disinfection chemicals or the presence of other organisms such as fast growing saprophytes.

 For each crop/pathogen combination, the key elements of the method are provided in a manner that should be sufficiently clear to laboratory staff with ample experience in working with plant pathogens.
-It is expected that the Principles of Good Laboratory Practice , as detailed in the OECD guidance document on the website of the European Commission, are followed at all times.
+It is expected that the Principles of Good Laboratory Practice as detailed in the OECD guidance documents are followed at all times.

 It is important to note that serological techniques and DNA/RNA based techniques will detect both dead/non-infectious and viable/infectious pathogens.
 In contrast, grow-outs and bioassays give final proof of infestation by a viable pathogen.
 Therefore, ELISA and bioassay for viruses for instance are not equivalent.
 The ELISA technique is considered an optional pre-screening method for the bioassay and the test can be terminated when a negative ELISA result is obtained.
 If a positive ELISA result is obtained this result should be considered preliminary and the bioassay must be completed for confirmation of the presence of pathogenic virus.

 In all of the methods, results are more easily interpreted if a seed lot with a known infestation level is included as a positive check.
 Therefore, it is recommended that this be done each time a set of samples is tested.